zdavatz/spreadsheet/GUIDE.md

 book = Spreadsheet.open '/path/to/an/excel-file.xls'
 ```

-We can either access all the Worksheets in a Workbook...
+We can either access all the worksheets in a workbook...

 ```ruby
 book.worksheets
 ```

-...or access them by index or name (encoded in your client_encoding)
+...or access them by index or name (encoded in your `client_encoding`).

 ```ruby
 sheet1 = book.worksheet 0